Buttermilk Bundt Cake with Buttermilk Glaze

 Instructions

-- Preheat the oven to 350 °F. Generously butter and flour a 12 cup Bundt pan or using baking spray.
+- Preheat the oven to 350 °F. Butter and flour a 12 cup Bundt pan.

 Make the batter

 - Sift 11 ¼ oz cake flour, 11 oz granulated sugar, 1 tablespoon baking powder and ½ teaspoon table salt into a mixer bowl.
 Mix on low speed to combine the dry ingredients.
-Toss 6 oz unsalted butter into the flour mixture.
+Toss 6 oz unsalted butter into the flour mixture and mix until the butter begins to break down.

-- Add the reserved 1/2 cup of buttermilk increase the speed to medium.
+- With the mixer running on low, add the reserved 1/2 cup of buttermilk.
+Increase the speed to medium.
 Mix on medium high for 2 minutes to aerate the batter.
 Scrape the bowl.

 - Add the eggs in 3 batches, scraping the bowl between each addition.
 Pour the batter into the prepared pan.

-- Bake until the cake springs back when lightly pressed or a toothpick inserted into the center comes out clean, about 45 minutes.
+- Bake until the cake springs back when lightly pressed and a toothpick inserted into the center comes out clean, about 45 minutes.

 Make the Glaze